 - DPB-3 Decks, Porches and Balconies:

 The main egress stoop has settled.
-This creates a riser height inconsistent with modern building practices and is a trip hazard.
-Contact a qualified concrete professional to evaluate and repair as required.
+This creates a riser height inconsistent with modern building practices and could present a trip hazard.
+(Qualified Concrete Contractor)

 - RCG-2 Roof, Chimney and Gutters:

 The downspout on the north east corner has damage and is slightly crushed.
 This will restrict rain water potentially overflowing the gutter system in heavy rain storms.
 Overflowing gutters may lead to soil erosion around the foundation of the building.
 Over time this may lead to destabilizing the footings and premature foundation settlement.
-Contact a qualified roofing contractor to further evaluate and repair as required.
+(Roofing/Gutter Contractor)

 Roof System Observations